Wearable computer: Challenges with wearable computers

 Consequently, the lack of specific regulations for wearable devices, specifically medical devices, increases the risk of threats and other vulnerabilities.
 For instance, Google Glass raised major privacy risks with wearable computer technology; Congress investigated the privacy risks related to consumers using Google Glass and how they use the data.
 The product can be used to track not only the users of the product but others around them, particularly without them being aware.
 Nonetheless, all the data captured with Google Glass was then stored on Google's cloud servers, giving them access to the data.
 They also raised questions regarding women's security as they allowed stalkers or harassers to take intrusive pictures of women's bodies by wearing the Glass without any fear of getting caught.

 Wearable technologies like smart glasses can also raise cultural and social issues.
-Although wearable technologies can make life easier and more enjoyable, some devices (e.g.: Bluetooth headphones) can make people more dependent on technology than on interaction with nearby humans.
+While wearable technologies can enhance convenience, some devices, such as Bluetooth headphones, may contribute to increased reliance on technology over interpersonal interactions.
 Society considers these technologies luxury accessories and there may be peer pressure within a group to own similar products.
 These products raise challenges of social and moral discipline.
 For instance, wearing a smart watch can be a way to fit in with standards in male-dominated fields, where femininity may be perceived as unprofessional.

 Despite the fact that the demand for this technology is increasing, one of the biggest challenges is the price.
-For example, as of November 2022, the price of an Apple Watch ranges from $249 to $1,749, which for a normal consumer can be prohibitively expensive.
+For example, as of March 2023, the price of an Apple Watch ranges from $249 to $1,749, which for a normal consumer can be prohibitively expensive.